 What is PGP Encryption?
-An inside look with Phil Zimmermann & Phil Dunkelberger.
+What is PGP Encryption?
+An Inside Look With Phil Zimmermann & Phil Dunkelberger

 PGP encryption is a critical security feature of StartMail’s email service – it scrambles the contents of your messages so that it can’t be read by anyone other than the sender and the intended recipient.
 And they really mean no one can read it, not even them!
 Though technologically complicated, they made it extremely user-friendly for StartMail users, ensuring that there are no obstacles to your email privacy.

 PGP stands for Pretty Good Privacy, which is quite the understatement since it is considered the gold standard for email privacy.
 What exactly is PGP?
 And why is PGP so important?
 Looking for some background (and data!) on all of this, I talked to Phil Zimmermann, creator of PGP and co-founder of PGP Corporation.